 This is where busy agencies with paying clients start losing interest in their baby.
 They have enough big paying clients to serve and listen to their demands and complaints; they hardly have time to listen to batches of users who aren’t paying them a dime.
 This is where you separate the dabblers from the real start-ups, and if you don’t have the tenacity, patience, and sheer endurance to keep moving forward and iterating your idea based on data, your product will never be any more than a kick at the can.

 Our product was beyond terrible when it first launched but after a year of tweaking and iterating based on invaluable testing, metrics, and customer feedback, we now are approaching product/market fit.
 It really is a matter of simply not giving up on the product.
 Or on yourself.

 3. You’ll probably need to raise money

-2. To raise money you’ll probably need to leave your agency
+2. To raise the money you’ll probably need to leave your agency

 Oh, here’s the thing about people who fund start-ups - they want to pick start-ups that have the highest likelihood of success.
 And for all the reasons listed above, agencies have a deplorable track record for being able to launch highly successful start-ups that generate ROI for their investors.